Skip to main content

 Restore by Original Criteria

-UNDELETE MAX 100 Contact
+UNDELETE Contact

 WHERE Account.Type = 'Customer'